tongkiankiat/tp/docs/UserGuide.md

 got the question correct or wrong in the format `Timestamp|Question|Result`.
 This is useful for seeing, for example, which questions are constantly attempted and gotten wrong.
 2. Errors: Stored in `errorLogs.txt`, tracks the time of input and the error message that was returned.
 This is useful for referring to when checking what inputs are not accepted.
+3. Questions: Whenever a user adds, edits, or deletes a question, the system automatically saves a record of it in `questionLogs.txt`.
+This is useful for looking back at all the questions you've worked with.

 ## Additional notes for program features and usage
 * This program is designed to take inputs in **Roman Alphabet** (i.e. English characters),